Azure/aksArc/preview/node-pools-bugbash/node-pools-bug-bash-hardware.md

 IP address exhaustion can lead to AKS on Azure Stack HCI cluster deployment failures.
 Plan your IP addresses very carefully.
 For more information, you can [learn more about DHCP IP address planning](https://docs.microsoft.com/azure-stack/aks-hci/concepts-node-networking#minimum-ip-address-reservations-for-an-aks-on-azure-stack-hci-deployment).

-## Step 6: Assign user role RBAC access to create AKS on Azure Stack HCI clusters [Infra admin role]
+## Step 6: Assign user role RBAC access to create AKS on Azure Stack HCI clusters

 Use the following steps to create AKS on Azure Stack HCI clusters and assign RBAC access: